itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

 Additional functions (exec functions)
 =====================================

-**printParameterInfo**: pMand{}, pOpt{}, pOut{}
+.. py:function::  ptGreyCam.exec('printParameterInfo')
+    :noindex:

     print all current parameters of the camera for internal checks.

+    :param funcName: Name of the function, must be "printParameterInfo")
+    :type funcName: str
+    :return: None
+    :rtype: None

+.. py:function::  ptGreyCam.exec('setStrobeMode', source, onOff = 1, polarity = 0, delay = 0.0, duration = 0.0)
+    :noindex:

+    configures the strobe mode for the given GPIO pin (source).

+    :param funcName: Name of the function, must be "setStrobeMode")
+    :type funcName: str
-**setStrobeMode**:pMand{source}, the GPIO pin to be edited
+    :param source: the GPIO pin to be edited (mandatory)
-    pOpt{onOff[0,1]: ON or OFF this function; 0: OFF, 1 : ON,
-        polarity[0,1]: 0 = active low; 1 = active high,
-        delay[0.,100.]: delay after start of exposure until the strobe signal asserts in ms, duration[0.,100.]: duration of the strobe signal in ms, a value of 0 means de-assert at the end of exposure, if required}, pOut{}

-**getStrobeMode**:pMand{source}: the GPO pin to get the mode from,
-    pOpt{},
+    :type source: int
-    pOut{onOff: ON or OFF this function; 0: OFF, 1 : ON,
+    :param onOff: ON or OFF this function; 0: OFF, 1 : ON, optional
+    :type onOff: int
-        polarity: 0 = active low; 1 = active high,
+    :param polarity: 0 = active low; 1 = active high, optional
+    :type polarity: int
-        delay: delay after start of exposure until the strobe signal asserts in ms,
+    :param delay: delay after start of exposure until the strobe signal asserts in ms.
+                 This value must be in the range [0.0-100.0], optional
+    :type delay: float
-        duration: duration of the strobe signal in ms, a value of 0 means de-assert at the end of exposure, if required }
+    :param duration: duration of the strobe signal in ms, a value of 0 means de-assert at the end of exposure, if required.
+                     This value must be in the range [0.0-100.0], optional
+    :type duration: float
+    :return: None
+    :rtype: None

+.. py:function::  [onOff, polarity, delay, duration] = ptGreyCam.exec('getStrobeMode', source)
+    :noindex:

+    returns the configuration of the strobe mode for the given GPIO pin (source).

+    :param funcName: Name of the function, must be "getStrobeMode")
+    :type funcName: str
+    :return: Tuple with the current values for onOff (int), polarity (int), delay (float) and duration (float).
+             For the meaning of these values see the description of the exec-function 'setStrobeMode'.
+    :rtype: None

 Compilation
 =============